GeniusDai/kingpin/README.md

 * High performance asynchronous logger using backend thread to print debug info with timestamp and tid

-* Avoid excessive wrapper of classes and functions to get thing complecated
+* Avoid excessive wrapper of classes and functions to get things complecated

 # Design Overview